nukepowermaiden2025/Bamazon/README.md

 * Install the node packages outlined in the package.json.

 * Setting up the MySQL database Instance
-    * Enure that you have a mysql database confirgured with for your "localhost" and user and change the  password in the bamazon.js file
+    * Ensure that you have a mysql database confirgured with  your "localhost" information in the bamazon.js file.
+See below:

     host:"localhost"(your host specifications),
     port:3306(your port number),